← Map/Gambling Guide/Arizona

 Do you need to be 18 or 21 to go to a casino?

-Can you gamble in bars in Arizona?
+Can you gamble at a bar in AZ?

 Arizona liquor law does not allow gambling at liquor-licensed businesses when the customer is required to pay for a chance to win something of value.